bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 > 1 - What if both players follow to 2 rounds of clubs?

 In scenario 1, you drew two rounds of trump (finding them 3-2) and played two rounds of clubs (also finding them 3-2).
 Hooray!
 Everything broke!
 Now go back and finish drawing trumps, then finish playing clubs.
-This is why I call this technique **There and back again.** We played two rounds of trumps, then went over **there** (clubs) to test the suit.
+This is why I call this technique **There and Back Again.** We played two rounds of trumps, then went over **there** (clubs) to test the suit.
 When the suit breaks, we go **back again** to finish drawing trumps.
 We take 5 spades and 5 clubs.

 Now let's see what happens if one defender ruffs the second round of clubs when clubs were 4-1.